Key Factors to Consider When Installing Exterior Wall Cladding

 Concealed fastening construction typically costs more, takes more skill, and requires longer installation times.

-With concealed fastened HPL panels, you’ll be choosing from a clip or rail system.
+With concealed fastened phenolic panels, you’ll be choosing from a clip and rail system.

-Max Compact Exterior HPL panels paired with a concealed fastening system were used as a rainscreen façade to achieve a bright, beautiful appearance on this Learning Community Center in North Omaha, Nebraska.
+Max Compact Exterior phenolic panels paired with a concealed fastening system were used as a rainscreen façade to achieve a bright, beautiful appearance on this Learning Community Center in North Omaha, Nebraska.

 A thorough understanding of the project specifications and unique pressures of the application will make all the difference.